yoasyo25/ruby-submissions/1605/module_4_assignments/scale-up-week-5/jennifersoden.md

 Instructor Evaluation:

+Notes:

+* Nice push at the end of the module.
+I know it's hard
+* I would have liked to see you complete more work and get more accomplished.
+* I'm going to give you some credit for a PR since you worked with Zack
+* Great blogpost feedback
+* If you feel reviewing PRs and understanding code through that medium is hard, I suggest some prectice.
+Go out to open source projects and just start reading.
+You don't have to contribute to those PRs, but practice reading will help.
+* 20 points for risk taking and creativity.
+I think you tried with what steam you have at this point, but I know you didn't push to your fullest potential.
+Overll great work and contribution to this project, but the full 40 is reserved for going above and beyong.

-150 total points
+118/150 total points

 ### Blog Post (40 Points)

-* 40: Developer has 500+ words across, one or two blog posts, about their independent study.
+* __40: Developer has 500+ words across, one or two blog posts, about their independent study.__
 * 25: Developer has posted blog(s), but fell short of 500 words.
 * 0: Developer created no blog posts.

 ### Team Participation (50 points)

+15+5+8+0+0+5+5 = 38

 Points in this section are cumulative